Please submit the following materials:

 Non-degree students may enroll in any M.Ed, MSE, MET or MMCL course for which they have the necessary prerequisites with the approval of the Director of Graduate Education Programs.

-A degree seeking student must be formally admitted to the M.Ed., MSE, MET or MMCL Program by the end of their first semester.
+A degree seeking student must be formally admitted to their Graduate Education Program by the end of their first semester.